vpagonis/Springer-R-book/README.md

 For a detailed Table of Contents and a Listing of the R codes, see the included pdf file:

-_Table of Contents and List of Codes_
+_Table of Contents and List of Codes.pdf_

 __________________________________
 **HOW THE R CODES ARE ORGANIZED**

-The book contains 99 R scripts, which are self contained and ready to run.
+The book contains 99 scripts, which are self contained and ready to run.
 The codes are organized in folders by chapter, and each folder contains the R codes, and a pdf file which shows the expected output from the codes.

 For example, _Chapter 2 folder_ contains the file